 Emily Jane Bronte (July 30, 1818 - December 17, 1848) wrote one singular novel, Wuthering Heights.
 Published in 1847, Wuthering Heights was not commercially successful and Emily died, believing that her master work was a failure.
 But, it would have been a very personal failure, as Wuthering Heights was published under the pseudonym of Ellis Bell.
 Not until after Emily's death was her true identity revealed.

-Emily Bronte never married, living a reclusive life at her father's Parsonage at Haworth in Yorkshire, England.
-Her few forays into the worlds - boarding schools, teaching positions, and a governess job were brief, due to her homesickness and the depression that it caused her.
+Emily Bronte never married, living a quiet life at her father's Parsonage at Haworth in Yorkshire, England.
+Her few forays into the world - boarding schools, teaching positions, and a governess job were brief, due to her homesickness and the depression that it caused her.
 Yet, she created a work of fiction with a unique structure that was way ahead of its time.
-She defied conventionality by veering away from the typical Gothic heroine, a polite, naïve, and virtuous virgin; presenting the reader with Catherine Earnshaw, a socially ambitions, passionate, outdoorsy, and complicated woman.
+She defied conventionality by veering away from the typical Gothic heroine, a polite, naïve, and virtuous virgin; presenting the reader with Catherine Earnshaw, a socially ambitious, passionate, outdoorsy, and complicated woman.
 Wuthering Heights presents sophisticated themes, plot, and character interactions that spark controversy 164 years later.

 Wuthering Heights - Convoluted Relationships